TobiasGrothmann/list-of-numbers-of-the-recaman-sequence/README.md

 ## What is this?

-This repo contains a list of a lot of numbers of Recamán's sequence.
+This repository contains a list of a lot of numbers of Recamán's sequence.
 The sequence is computed using the following rules:

 * start at 0
 * your jump distance increases by 1 every iteration